marcelo-almeida/log_analyzer/README.md

 * In fullstack-nanodegree-vm execute these cmd commands:

   `cd vagrant`

   `vagrant up`

   `vagrant ssh`

+* It's necessary have and run the newsdata.sql from udacity's material
 * Clone this repository using these git commands:

   `git init`